 An eastern European country, Moldova is landlocked and surrounded by Romania and Ukraine.
 The country is green and hilly and is known for its delicious wines, ranking as the 20th largest wine-producing nation in the world.
 Its beautiful historical site Orheiul Vechi is an open-air monastic complex dating back over 2,000 years.
 It features ancient fortifications, baths and monasteries.

-Moldova does not have access to the Black Sea, but it does have Chisinau Lake in the capital.
+There are a lot of great benefits to living in Moldova for expats and those seeking the authentic Eastern European experience.
+The country can be a rewarding place to live for both groups.
 It is also considered one of the least visited countries in Europe, which means that if you’re moving from the UK to Moldova, you’ll find the cost of living there quite affordable.

 Where to live in Moldova